barend/sebastiaanschool/README.md

 The cloudcode project contains a few hooks right now dealing with notifications.
 But those are not needed right now.

+## Terms of use

-"sebastiaanschool" is licensed under the MIT license.
+"sebastiaanschool" is copyright Jeroen Leenarts, except for the Android app which is copyright Barend Garvelink.
+Both parts can be used in accordance with the MIT license.
 See LICENCE file for details.

+All brand names and icons are trademarks of their respective owners.